pmabraham/author-shortcode-plugin/readme.txt

 This WordPress plugin aims to allow bloggers and other content creators to have the author line all on one line, including the option to display the author avatar at the size of the administrator's choosing.

-Prior to the development of this plugin, bloggers and content creators faced challenges in displaying the 'authored by line' in a desired format.
-The Gutenberg dynamic data point for pulling in the author had limitations in this aspect.
+Before developing this plugin, bloggers and content creators faced challenges displaying the 'authored by line' in a desired format.
+The Gutenberg dynamic data point for pulling in the author had limitations.

 https://compassioncrossing.info/comprehensive-approaches-to-managing-hallucinations-in-dementia-patients/ is an example of how the author's information is displayed.